Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Localization at spherical roots

 \section{Localization at spherical roots}

 \begin{theorem} Let $Y$ be an $L$-orbit of a $P$-toroidal embedding $X$ of $P/H$.
 Suppose that $X'=\overline Y$ is $P$-stable and let $P/K$ be the open $P$-orbit of $X'$.
-Then $K$ is the projection in $P$ of a standard spherical subgroup of finite type $\kmK$ of $\kmG$ contained in $\kmP$, and
+Then the inverse image $\kmK$ of $K$ in $P$ is a standard spherical subgroup of finite type of $\kmG$ contained in $\kmP$, and

 Moreover, the set $\A(\kmG/\kmK)$ can be identified with the subset

 of $\A(\kmG/\kmH)$ in such a way that the identification respects the property of being moved by a simple root in $S$ and is compatible with the map $\rho$, in the sense that